lukso-network/website-support-center/docs/general/getting-started/using-exchanges.md

 ---
-sidebar_label: '🏦 Using Exchanges'
+sidebar_label: ' 💸 Where can I buy LYX'
-sidebar_position: 8
+sidebar_position: 3
 description: Support Page for using exchanges on the LUKSO network
 ---